ashutoshdb/eos/README.md

     - we can kill the process in the waiting state by kill -9 command
     - we cant no go into run state to wait state without runnig it

+# day 7

+- context saving ->  the value of registers in cpu,sp,ip,gpr,flags is saved logical ds in pcb or stack of process
+- context restore -> restore the value in physical copy from pcb or stack of process
+- cow copy on write